jtherrmann/16-bit-lisp/README.md

 A function application is an attempt to evaluate any list other than the empty list or one of the special forms.

-## Interpreter commands

-The interpreter recognizes a handful of special commands:

-- `:free` - print the current number of free Lisp objects.
-- `:freelist` - print the current list of free Lisp objects, where each object is printed as its position in the list followed by its memory address.
-- `:genv` - print the current global environment (a list of name-value pairs).
-- `:help` - print the available interpreter commands.
-- `:keymap` - toggle between QWERTY and Dvorak.
-- `:restart` - reboot the computer.